jacomyma/mapping-controversies/_pages/tuto-2-2.md

 # Write the protocol

-Using Google Slides, write the protocol of the image you have produced. **It must feature the methodological decisions you have made in SeeAlsology.**
+Using Google Slides, write the protocol of the image you have produced. **It must feature the methodological decisions you have made in SeeAlsology.** You can copy [this template](https://docs.google.com/presentation/d/1pnV8ofxUogb9dKgiBzVuXDI5C1hk3A3WXgHo3HRdWug/edit?usp=sharing) and edit your own.

 # Documents produced